Emergency Detox: Signs You’re Experiencing Withdrawal

 • Vomiting

-In some cases of more severe addictions, you could experience more severe withdrawal symptoms, including:
+In some cases of more dangerous substance use disorders that may require an emergency department detox, you could experience more life-threatening symptoms during the withdrawal process, including:

 Many variables impact the scope and severity of detox withdrawal symptoms, including: